querqy/smui/README.md

 Where `solr-field-1` refers to the field in your configured Solr schema you would like to make addressable to the Search Manager. `{SOLR_INDEX_ID}` refers to the index ID created by the `solr-index` call above.

 Refresh Browser window and you should be ready to go.

+## USING SMUI

+### Search Rules

+SMUI supports the following search rules, that can be deployed to a Querqy supporting search engine (like [Solr](https://lucene.apache.org/solr/)):

+* SYNONYM (directed & undirected)
+* UP / DOWN
+* FILTER
+* DELETE

+Please see [here](https://github.com/renekrie/querqy) for a description of those rules.
+Furthermore, SMUI comes with built in DECORATE rules for certain use cases:

+* REDIRECT (as Querqy/DECORATE) to a specific target URL

+SMUI might as well leverages querqy's `@_log` property to communicate SMUI's rule ID back to the search-engine (Solr) querying instance.

 #### Convert existing rules.txt